 NCEMCH faculty and staff include public health experts, MCH educators, librarians, implementation science specialists, and technology professionals who have the training, skills, experience, and working relationships necessary to advance the MCH agenda on national, state, and local levels.

-Rochelle has led NCEMCH for 31 of its 35 years and is a research professor in public policy.
+Rochelle has led NCEMCH for over three decades and is a research professor in public policy.
 Recently, she served as editor of Educating Children for Democracy, the professional journal of the International Step by Step Association, and as program evaluator for the Center for Intercultural Education and Development at GU.
 She was co-director of the Commonwealth Fund Project on Pediatric Care Linkages for Developmental Services (2004–2006).

 John is co-director of NCEMCH, research professor in public policy, and lead for the Health Information Group.
 He is the Principal Investigator for the MCH Navigator, Strengthen the Evidence for MCH Programs, and the HealthCheck Training and Resource Center.
 For the past twenty years, he has worked on a wide range of MCHB initiatives, including the National Maternal and Child Oral Health Resource Center, the National Partnership to Promote Safe Sleep, the Title V Information System, Bright Futures, and the Healthy Start National Resource Center.